Lab 03 – Adding a FHIR Controller

 • Purge Server Data: Supports bulk deletion of all resources on the server, if supported by the FHIR server’s driver.

-A Stack Controller is client-only web application that runs completely within the browser, with all commands performed via FHIR API calls.
-Stack Controllers do not have their own backend service.
+A FHIR Controller is client-only web application that runs completely within the browser, with all commands performed via FHIR API calls.
+FHIR Controllers do not have their own backend service.

 Prerequisites